cloudify-community/blueprint-examples/docker/README.md

  * docker_host: ip of vm with docker installed
  * docker_user: username for ssh to the vm(centos)

-In order to sse that the example works look in docker_centos_container node instance and see the "run_result" runtime property.
+In order to see that the example works look in docker_centos_container node instance and see the "run_result" runtime property.

 ## installation examples